 OGEHR Trillium Grant

-Handchime Loan Project - Updates
+Handchime Loan Project - Preparations

 In December 2021 the Ontario Trillium Foundation awarded a grant of over $40,000 to OGEHR to help renew our decreased membership due to the effects of the COVID-19 pandemic.
 An application was put together to purchase a number of handchime sets, and loan them to non OGEHR groups as an incentive to join OGEHR.
 We have purchased two-3 Octave sets, three 4-octave sets, and one 5-octave set!
 After the completion of this project all of these sets will be available to members through our instrument loan program.